 Only nutrients where the information was available for both types of water have been included in the table.
-The composition data for manganese was left out of the table due to the unreliability of the data (as indicated by the FSANZ food composition team).
+The composition data for manganese was left out of the table due to the unreliability of the data.
 The values represent average, or the most likely values, as natural variation occurs in the range of tap and bottled waters available for consumption.